IWA-Hyundai/2025-BSI-Trim-Carousel/README.md

 Change the # of trim slides you want to view in the carousel by passing 'slides' with the amount.
 7 is the max. `index.html?fpo=0.2&slides=3`

 https://hyundai.innoceanusa.com/2025/bsi/trim-carousel-animation/index.html?fpo=0.2&vehiclename=TUCSON%20Plug-in%20Hybrid
-Update the name of the trim vehicle with the 'vehiclename' key. `/index.html?fpo=0.2&vehiclename=TUCSON%20Plug-in%20Hybrid`
+Update the name of the trim vehicle with the 'vehiclename' key and a value such as 'TUCSON Plug-in Hybrid'. `/index.html?fpo=0.2&vehiclename=TUCSON%20Plug-in%20Hybrid`

 https://hyundai.innoceanusa.com/2025/bsi/trim-carousel-animation/index.html?fpo=0.2&statebanner=1
-Visualize the behaviour of the state banner as described in the FRs by passing 'statebanner' wtih a value of 1. `/index.html?fpo=0.2&statebanner=1`
+Visualize the behaviour of the state banner as described in the FRs by passing 'statebanner' with a value of 1. `/index.html?fpo=0.2&statebanner=1`

 ****